Hockey Weekend Across America: 2020

 The 2020 Hockey Weekend Across America was held on February 15–16 and commemorated the 40th anniversary of the Miracle on Ice.
 NBC Sports televised games on both days.
 On Saturday night, February 15, NBC broadcast the 2020 NHL Stadium Series between the Los Angeles Kings and Colorado Avalanche.
 The next day, NBC broadcast Detroit at Pittsburgh, followed by Boston at New York Rangers, while NBCSN showed St. Louis at Nashville.

 2021

 Due to the coronavirus pandemic, the NHL reduced the regular season to 56 games.
 Consequently, the 2021 weekend was in March, with NBC and NBCSN combining to show a quadruple header for their Hockey Day in America coverage on Sunday, March 7.

 This was also NBC's final season covering NHL games, as the national television contracts in the U.S. were awarded to ESPN/ABC and TNT effective the 2021–22 season.
-Neither ESPN nor TNT chose to continue NBC's tradition of covering special NHL broadcasts as part of Hockey Day in America.
+In 2022 and 2023, neither ESPN nor TNT continued NBC's tradition of covering special NHL broadcasts as part of Hockey Day in America.